Favour, Benice, and Francis –all siblings – were delighted when the news broke that they would soon stop racing down Edewe River to fetch water.

 He would also not be persuaded by the reason that the reporter flew from Abuja to Benin for the interview.

-Subsequently, a Freedom of Information Request (FOI) sent to his office on June 20, 2018, the request was not honoured at the expiration of the seven working days allowed by the FOI Act for a respondent to respond, neither did his office ask for extension.
+Subsequently, a Freedom of Information Request (FOI) sent to his office on June 20, 2018, was not honoured at the expiration of the seven working days allowed by the FOI Act for a respondent to respond, neither did his office ask for extension.

 Earlier, on June 4, 2018, an FOI request was sent to the headquarters of the Federal Ministry of Water Resources, Abuja demanding for the detail of the contract.
 The Ministry is yet to respond to the request.